-On the whole the level of the test was moderate.
-The test contained many moderate and difficult questions and hence the important factor was selection of right questions.
-Quant section and Reasoning section in this paper were moderate to difficult.
-Verbal section was easy to moderate as regards level of difficulty.
+On the whole the level of the test was moderate to tough.
+The test contained many moderate and difficult questions and hence the important factor was selection of appropriate questions to attempt.
+Reasoning section was slightly tougher than quant section.
+Verbal section was moderate to tough.
 The key to getting a good percentile was time management and selection of questions.